 There are three that bear record in heaven.
 They are one in the record that they bear.
 In other testimony or references we have seen it referred to as bearing witness.
 So, who is involved in this record?
-GOD is, as in the Father as a personal being!
-God is, as in the "word" as his verbal speech and commands were that word in John 1:1 that spoke out creation in Genesis 1 and 2.
-God is, as in the Holy Spirit because it is the Spirit of the Father, Spirit of God.

 The Record: